 14 May Seven Mysterious Facts About Fatima

 Miracles of the sun witnessed by tens of thousands.
 Little children in a remote hamlet claiming apparitions of Mary.
-Three mysterious ‘secrets' revealed — or not — over the course of the 20th century.
+Three mysterious ‘facts' revealed — or not — over the course of the 20th century.
 A pope who claimed that Our Lady of Fatima had saved his life from an assassin's bullet.

 What actually happened outside this tiny farming village in the rolling hills of central Portugal 99 years ago?
 What significance does this event have for the church of the 21st century, rocked by scandal and beset by apostasy?